 finding himself < /cliché off >.

 But Benjamin hasn’t had an easy life, so there’s a lot for him to “overcome” and work through..
-You get POV’s from Ben as he’s growing up too, all while trying to deal with all these things happening to
+You get POV’s from Ben as he’s growing up too, all while trying to deal with all these things happening to him everyone around him.

 I had such a hard time figuring out Ben.
 I couldn’t understand why he was so.. slow (not in the mental way though) and I just wanted to shake him up.. *wake up, wake up, wake up*